cloasdata/modernbus/README.md

 ## How it works
 Clients are sending requests and handling responses from slaves.
 Server are handling requests from clients and sending responses.
-All messages or frames are parsed by [mbparser](https://github.com/cloasdata/mbparser) library in the core of the client/server implementaiton
+All messages or frames are parsed by [mbparser](https://github.com/cloasdata/mbparser) library in the core of the client/server implementation
 On a modbus network always only one master or slave is sending data.
-The modbus frame always starts with the slave adress.
-So each slave can check if the frame is for him or can drop the frame immediatly to not longer occupy ressources.
+The modbus frame always starts with the slave address.
+So each slave can check if the frame is for him or can drop the frame immediately to not longer occupy resources.
 Whenever there is a frame complete (crc check was good), then a user handler is called.
 Server then typical response with stuff, when the task was done or the data is ready.
 Note that clients always waiting for this response and may timeout if it takes too long.
-Client receiving the response is getting aknowledge in form of a echo frame or getting data as requested.
+Client receiving the response is getting acknowledge in form of a echo frame or getting data as requested.
 But masters also can send larger data frames if required.
 Here is a [website](https://www.modbustools.com/modbus.html) with more details and good examples.

 ## Should I use it